 On the one hand, you can set up priorities between term bases - if a term comes from a more important term base, it will win.

 On the other hand, If they come from the same term base, memoQ still needs a way to decide.

 This process works if ranking is turned on.
-To turn on ranking, open the Hit list filter settings dialog, and check the Order term base hits primarily by rank and metadata check box.
+To turn on ranking, open the Translation results settings dialog, and check the Order term base hits primarily by rank and metadata check box.

 Then memoQ will check how much a term base hit has in common with the project.
 If one term base hit has two details that match the project, and another has three, the hit that has three details will win.

 If both term base hits have the same number of details that match the project, memoQ will check how important these details are.
 The order of importance, from most important to least important, is the following:

 When memoQ finds a term in the text, it will appear on the list of suggestions.
 But in the example below, a translation memory match and a term base hit both come from the resources (that is, the translation memory and the term base), and memoQ will combine them: